-The American Art Therapy Association’s Institute for Continuing Education in Art Therapy (ICE/AT) puts relevant courses at your fingertips, enabling you to develop competencies and keep abreast of new trends in the field while qualifying for continuing education clock hours.
+The American Art Therapy Association’s Institute for Continuing Education in Art Therapy puts relevant courses at your fingertips, enabling you to develop competencies and keep abreast of new trends in the field while qualifying for continuing education clock hours.
 Check out our updated and redesigned platform, featuring new course content and materials on-demand.

 CONTINUING EDUCATION QUALIFICATIONS

 All educational sessions sponsored by the American Art Therapy Association (AATA) are accepted for continuing education by the Art Therapy Credentials Board (ATCB).